spryker/spryker-docs/docs/dg/dev/acp/app-composition-platform.md

 ### Accessing the read-Only ACP Catalog from the Back Office

 In 2022, we introduced the App Composition Platform, which includes the read-only version of the ACP Catalog.
 This feature is readily available from the Back Office for SCCOS customers on Spryker version **202212.0**.
 An updated version of the ACP Catalog was also introduced in 2023.
-See the [release note](https://docs.spryker.com/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes-{{page.version}}release-notes-202311.0.html#documentation-2) for details.

-Customers who are on an earlier version of Spryker and would like to access the read-only version of the ACP Catalog can do so by installing the module `spryker/app-catalog-gui: ^1.4.1` or the later version of it.
+If you are on an earlier version of Spryker and would like to access the read-only version of the ACP Catalog, you can do so by installing the module `spryker/app-catalog-gui: ^1.4.1` or a later version of it.

 ## Becoming registered for ACP